MehdiiRezakhani/Voice-Assistant/README.md

 ## Getting Started

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine: `git clone https://github.com/MehdiiRezakhani/Voice-Assistant.git`.
 2. Navigate to the project directory.
 3. Install dependencies by running `npm install` or `yarn`.
 4. Start the development server with `npm run dev` or `yarn dev`.